csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extendingScreenplay/ReportFormtters.md

 ### Self-formattable values

-Types which implement [`IFormattableValue`] have a `Format()` method which returns a human-readable formatted representation of that object, suitable for appearance in reports.
+Types which implement [`IFormattableValue`] have a `FormatForReport()` method which returns a human-readable formatted representation of that object, suitable for appearance in reports.

 Use this if the object's state must be used to get the reporting representation, but does not require any external dependencies or services.
 Obviously, you must have control over the type - the ability to add `IFormattableValue` to its interfaces - in order to use this technique.